JavaFXpert/wikibrowser-service/README.md

 * [] Enable user to save a concept map for later retrieval
   * Relationship between user and the nodes in the map, as well as an indication of main node and language
 * [] Enable user to associate external resources with Q items
-* [] Create utility that loads Neo4j from Wikidata dump
+* [] Create utility that loads Neo4j QUICKLY from Wikidata dump
 * Create option that displays only those relationship types that were used in the latest traversal (or some other way of displaying a single type of relationship)
 * Associate image with each Q item
   * Hovering over a graph node displays image for the Q item and a wikipedia title/snippet